yfgrepcat/Graph-coursup/README.md

 - **Command-Line Interface**: Provides a simple CLI for executing the matching process and viewing results.

 ## Future Enhancements
-- **Graphical Representation**: Visualizes the matching process and results using network graphs (Neo4J or similar).
+- **Graphical Representation**: Visualizes the matching process and results using graph db/visualization (Neo4J or similar).
 - **Frontend Integration**: Develops a web interface for user interaction (Django or fastAPI).

 ## Installation